Aqasch/Gadget_RL/README.md

 ## Analysing saved circuits:

-After training the `results/` folder contains all the results corresponding folders starts with the same name as the name in `configuration_files/`.
+After training, the `results/` folder contains all the results.
+The corresponding folders start with the same name as the name in `configuration_files/`.
 The results are in the `summary_{experiment_seed}.pickle` which is a dictionary containing folloing variables:

 - *loss:* The loss function of the agent
 - *actions:* The action taken at each step